top of page

 Tapestry Weaving

-She appreciates how her prior knowledge of colour and colour theory, lends itself to the wonderful opportunity of almost 'painting' with yarn.
+Sarah appreciates how her prior knowledge of colour and colour theory, lends itself to the wonderful opportunity of almost 'painting' with yarn in her tapestry weaving.

-© 2024 Creative Naturescape / Naturescape Stitching & Weaving / Sarah Morrish
+© 2025 Creative Naturescape - Weaving & Stitching / Sarah Morrish

 substack_logo_icon_249485.png